Resources

 For Relaxation

-A free yoga nidra here that I recorded here that you can use.
 Yoga Nidra is a Sanskrit term meaning ‘yogic sleep’ and is a state where the body is completely relaxed somewhere between being awake and asleep.
 I practice Yoga Nidra when I can’t sleep, when I feel stressed, depleted, anxious or even before a big challenge that I need to prepare for.
 I have used it for so many moments in my life and I really value this practice.
-Here is a free recording you can pass amongst friends who may also find it useful!
-See how it is for you, sometimes it really allows the body and mind to rest - other times you may be unable to relax and that’s OK too.

 It’s ideal if you can get as comfortable as possible and feel like you are in a safe place.
 But I’ve also known people practice on public transport like an aeroplane what works for you may be different to someone else.
 It’s not advisable to practice it whilst you are driving however!
-Practiciing Yoga Nidra in nature can be wonderful too.
+Practicing Yoga Nidra in nature can be wonderful too.

 Yoga Nidra Club happens once every month also - you’re so welcome to join.